Walker shuts down Yanks, Mets take series opener 8-3

 UP NEXT

 Yankees ace Gerrit Cole (8-4, 2.66) will pitch the opener of Sunday’s split-doubleheader against Mets RHP Marcus Stroman (6-6, 2.45).
-Neither team was decided on a starter for the nightcap, although the Yankees are likely to go with LHP Nestor Cortes Jr. (0-0, 1.02).
-The Mets had initially said rookie Tylor Megill (0-0, 4.82) would pitch, but they are now considering saving him for Monday’s nine-inning game against Milwaukee.
+Yankees LHP Nestor Cortes Jr. (0-0, 1.02) will start the nightcap, likely against an opener for the Mets, who decided to save rookie starter Tylor Megill (0-0, 4.82) for Monday’s nine-inning game against Milwaukee.

 Follow Jake Seiner: https://twitter.com/Jake_Seiner